 Think twice before you chalk up your fatigue to the fast-paced lifestyle we all lead.

-Bottom line: Burnout can put your health at risk.
-Over time, it can cause everything from weight gain, high blood pressure and elevated cholesterol levels, due to erratic eating, to increased risks of heart disease and heart attacks, according to the American Psychological Association.
+Bottom line: Burnout can put your health at risk and, due to erratic eating and too little exercise, can create issues like weight gain and high blood pressure and cholesterol levels, says the American Psychological Association.

 Wonder if you’re burned out from work?
 If you answer “yes” to even one of these questions (devised by Mayo Clinic researchers), consider talking with a physician or seeking other support:

 - You’ve grown critical or cynical about work.

 - You’re impatient and cranky with colleagues and clients.

 - It’s hard to go to work and hard to get going once you’re there.

 - You don’t get enough sleep.

 - Drugs, alcohol or a poor diet are familiar crutches.